 Enough with the knee!

 Once considered a great unifier of American society, NFL football suddenly became a political and social divider in the summer of 2016.
 That’s when Colin Kaepernick first sat during the national anthem to protest ongoing police brutality and the overall oppression of black people in America.
 Faster than you can say “Hut!” his sitting turned into kneeling, which turned into sustained (and often vitriolic) nationwide debates about race, police brutality, 1st amendment rights, and patriotism.
 NFL coaches, managers, sponsors and even two US presidents have all weighed in, for better or for worse.
-Though he admirably raised important issues, fans didn’t appreciate how his way of doing so affected the game.
+Controversy continues, even after the NFL passed a revised policy that mandates that players on the sidelines must stand for the national anthem or otherwise wait in the locker room.

-The result?
-A nationwide poll last year showed that 19% of professional football fans have lost interest in the NFL.
+A 2017 nationwide poll showed that 19% of professional football fans have lost interest in the NFL.
 Among them, 24% say political issues have caused them to turn away, with 17% specifically blaming Kaepernick and his national anthem protest.
 For many, NFL games – and post-game analyses – no longer provide an escape from draining politics but have turned into an unwelcome extension of it.

 Let’s not forget domestic violence